Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 Once they have the keys, read:

 <div class="description">
 <p>As you approach the oak door, the key starts glowing and a lock materialises on the surface of the door, along with a door handle.
-As you turn the key, the door swings open with ease making mockery of its age.</p>
+As you turn the key, the door swings open with ease belying its age.</p>
 <p>A dark set of chiselled stone steps descends into darkness.
 The chanting from below is loud enough now that you can almost make out the words.</p>
 </div>